Living big in a small way: The tiny-house movement

 What's the smallest space you could live in?
 Six square meters?
 Twenty?
 Forty-five?
 The latter is the Swiss average per capita.
 Tiny houses prove that good things do indeed come in small packages.
 As the perfect size for a single person, micro-houses have potential in Switzerland.

-Tiny houses are perfect for singles.
+Tiny homes are perfect for single people

-Could you imagine living in a tiny house?
+Can you imagine living in a tiny house?

 Admittedly, a tiny home or small house isn't for everyone, but it offers a solution to many modern problems: In Switzerland, land to build on is becoming increasingly scarce, especially in central locations.
 At the same time, the population is continuing to grow: According to the Swiss Federal Statistical Office, Switzerland will be home to more than ten million people by 2040.
 At the same time, these people want more and more space: In 1980, living space per capita was 34 square meters – by 2021, the average had risen to 46.6 square meters.

 Tiny homes are bucking this trend by making smarter use of living space.
 Micro-houses make high-density construction easier too.
 On many lots, there would be room for additional homes with a small footprint.
 The key question, however, is how much Swiss people are willing to downsize their living space.
 How many square meters are the absolute minimum for you?